 7. Lean Six Sigma should allow the incorporation of alternative, but complementary strategies which are recognized as industry standards.

 Six Sigma Disadvantages

-Six sigma is considered as an old methodology and no doubt it needs lean management to stay in.
+Six sigma is considered an old methodology, and no doubt it needs lean management to stay in.
 Following are the major disadvantages of having only six sigma in action;

 - It needs a team with proper training.